 Glass tanks are popularly used as enclosures for pet Bearded dragons.
-They are easy to obtain, relative easy to set up and makes for great vivariums.
+They are easy to obtain, relatively easy to set up and make for excellent vivariums.

 Glass tank sizes